 Home access to video resources and lessons which reinforce understanding

 Mock exam papers which replicate the CEM test

 Individual targets and activities to support individual needs

 The initial assessment can take place from the summer before your child is about to start Year 5 or any time during that academic year.
 We try to keep the assessment as non-threatening as possible and do a number of things to minimise stress on children - and parents!
 We begin with some warm-up games on our computers to help focus your child and settle any nerves.
 The assessment covers all of the areas that can be tested in the 11+ exam and is split into clear sections, enabling us to provide detailed feedback on specific strengths and areas for development.
 We take the children through examples of each individual question type, fully explaining what they are being asked to do, and then ask them to complete similar questions.
 The assessment covers a lot of areas and takes approximately 90 minutes to complete - some children are faster and some are slower but we don't put a time limit on the assessment.
 It is more important at this stage for us to see your child's ability in each of the core areas without added pressure.
 We mark the assessment and feedback to you immediately.
-The assessments are carried out individually so that we can take the time to sit with you and provide immediate feedback.
 We will provide open and honest feedback and will discuss your child's score against examples of past assessment scores and their eventual 11+ outcome.
 We don't have a pass or fail mark but we do have a key indicator mark which is achieved by most children going on to secure their grammar school place.
 Do note that we say 'most' as any assessment is never that black and white.
 If your child scores below our key indicator mark then they can still work with us.
 They may find it more challenging than a child above the key mark but that doesn't mean they don't have the potential to succeed.
 We have examples of children being turned away by other tutors and then going on to pass the exam having worked with our tutors.